Euro zone bond yields hold ground ahead of U.S. CPI

 Dec 10 (Reuters) - Euro zone bonds calmed on Friday after two sessions of volatility ahead of a critical U.S. inflation reading that will set the tone ahead of a flurry of central bank meetings next week.

-Bond yields fell, then jumped on Wednesday as Britain announced new COVID-19 restrictions, followed by BioNTech and Pfizer saying a booster of their vaccine had been effective against the Omicron variant.
+Bond yields fell, then jumped on Wednesday on Britain's new COVID-19 restrictions and BioNTech 22UAy.DE and Pfizer PFE.N saying a booster of their vaccine had been effective against the Omicron variant.

-Trading was poised for more calm on Friday, with Germany's 10-year yield up less than a basis point to -0.34% by 0814 GMT.
+Trading was poised for more calm on Friday, with Germany's 10-year yield up one basis point to -0.34% by 1117 GMT.

-A Reuters poll expects the data due at 1330 GMT to show consumer prices rose another 6.8% year-on-year in November, up from 6.2% in October.
+A Reuters poll expects the inflation data due at 1330 GMT to show U.S. consumer prices rose another 6.8% year-on-year in November, up from 6.2% in October.

 "The comments from Fed Chairman Powell that inflation may not be as transitory as the Federal Reserve thought highlight the risk ahead of the FOMC meeting next week," said Jens Peter Sorensen, chief analyst at Danske Bank.

-At the Fed's meeting next week, investors will watch whether the bank accelerates the tapering of its bond purchases and any changes in its fresh rate hike projections.
+At the Fed's meeting next week, investors will watch whether the bank accelerates the tapering of its bond purchases and for any changes in its rate hike projections.

 After the session close Fitch Ratings will review Spain's credit rating, currently at A minus with a stable outlook.